BruceRodrigues/screening/BasicReactScaffold/README.md

 1. Deployments into prexisting software infrastructures
 2. Toggling features per client or environment
-3. The size of our codebase and the rate at which refactors take place
+3. The size of our codebase and the rate at which refactors take place,
+4. Supporting new polyfills and deprecating old ones

 Due to these factors a successful front end engineer should have a solid grasp of node.js and webpack